anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

 - For example, we scale the Pod to three, we have three APIs and three DBs.
 Instead, we should have defined two Pods, one for each container (db and api).

-> **NOTE** 📝 A Pod is a collection of containers.
+> 📝 A Pod is a collection of containers.
 However, that does not mean that multi-container Pods are common.
 They are rare.
 Most Pods you’ll create will be single container units.

 #### ***Does that mean that multi-container Pods are useless?***